ChattadaV/List-of-Projects/README.md

 # List-of-Projects
-This folder is a copy of all projects I have done so far
+This folder is a copy of all team and individual projects I have done so far.